nginxinc/nginx-amplify-doc/amplify-guide.md

 For the thresholds you should currently use metrics' absolute values. `E.g. for something like XXXX you should use 14747920 to set the threshold of XX KB/s.` Please see the **Metrics** section below for more information about metric names, and their descriptions.

-**Note.** Metrics are averaged over the interval configured in the ruleset.
-Currently this is the only reduce function available for configurating metric thresholds.
+**Note.** Gauges are averaged over the interval configured in the ruleset.
+Counters are summed up.
+Currently that's not configurable by the user and these are the only reduce functions available for configurating metric thresholds.

 You shouldn't see continuous redundant notifications about the same single alert over and over again.
 Instead there will be digest information sent out every 30m, describing what alerts were generated and which ones were cleared.